Prince Henry Cliff Walk (Between Katoomba and Leura)

 Leura Cascades

-The Prince Henry Cliff Walk connects with the Leura Cascades walking track and continues to Bridal Veil View and the Tarpeian Lookout point.
+The Prince Henry Cliff Walk connects with the Leura Cascades Walking Track and continues to Bridal Veil View and the Tarpeian Rock Lookout.

 Bridal Veil Falls in Leura